SangLiang/vscode-local-commet/README.md

 ```

 ### Data Characteristics
-- Comment data is stored locally per project
+- Comment data stored locally by project
-- Will not be submitted to version control systems
+- Not committed to version control
-- Supports manual backup and recovery
+- Supports manual backup and restore
 - Persists across VSCode sessions
-- Projects maintain independent comment databases
+- Each project maintains an independent comment database

 ## 🎯 Use Cases